ElementAstro/atom-docs/src/content/docs/en/sysinfo/cpu.md

 ---
-title: CPU Information Module Documentation
+title: CPU Information Module
-description: Detailed documentation for the CPU Information Module in the atom::system namespace, including structures, functions, usage examples, and best practices for retrieving CPU details such as usage, temperature, model, frequency, and cache sizes.
+description: Detailed for the CPU Information Module in the atom::system namespace, including structures, functions, usage examples, and best practices for retrieving CPU details such as usage, temperature, model, frequency, and cache sizes.
 ---

-# CPU Information Module Documentation

 ## Table of Contents